cornerstone-consulting/INFIODocs/infio-docs.md

 ### AWS CloudFormation Quotas
 Your AWS account has CloudFormation quotas that you should be aware of when launching the stack for this solution.
 By understanding these quotas, you can avoid limitation errors that would prevent you from deploying this solution successfully.

+___
+Note:
+Maybe we would not need to mention the CF Quota?
+This probably happens rarely.

 ---
 ### Prerequisites